Pathogenesis

 How germs made history

 This humbling and revelatory book shows how infectious disease has shaped humanity at every stage, from the first success of Homo sapiens over the equally intelligent Neanderthals to the fall of Rome and the rise of Islam.
-How did an Indonesian volcano help cause the Black Death, setting Europe on the road to capitalism?
-How could 168 men extract the largest ransom in history from an opposing army of eighty thousand?
-And why did the Industrial Revolution lead to the birth of the modern welfare state?
+How did the Black Death lead to the birth of capitalism?
+And how did the Industrial Revolution lead to the birth of the welfare state?

-The latest science reveals that infectious diseases are not just something that happens to us, but a fundamental part of who we are.
-Indeed, the only reason humans don't lay eggs is that a virus long ago inserted itself into our DNA, and there are as many bacteria in your body as there are human cells.
-We have been thinking about the survival of the fittest all wrong: evolution is not simply about human strength and intelligence, but about how we live and thrive in a world dominated by germs.
+Infectious diseases are not just something that happens to us, but a part of who we are.
+The only reason humans don't lay eggs is that a virus long ago inserted itself into our DNA.
+In fact, 8% of the human genome was put there by viruses.
+We have been thinking about the survival of the fittest all wrong: human evolution is not simply about our strength and intelligence, but about what viruses can and can't use for their benefit.

-By exploring the startling intimacy of our relationship with infectious diseases, Dr Jonathan Kennedy shows how they have been responsible for some of the seismic revolutions of the past 50,000 years.
-A major reassessment of world history, Pathogenesis also reveals how the crisis of a pandemic can offer vital opportunities for change.
+By confronting our ongoing battle with infectious diseases globally, Dr Jonathan Kennedy shows how germs have been responsible for some of the seismic revolutions in human history, and how the crises they precipitate offer vital opportunities to change course.

 Book of the Week, Sunday Times